 • Dissolve the Sugar – In a saucepan, combine your sweetener of choice with water on the stovetop, and bring it to a simmer.
 Stir until the sugar has completely dissolved.

-• Add Cranberries and Cook – Add the cranberries to the pot and let them come to a low boil, then cook, uncovered, until the sauce thickens.
+• Add Cranberries and Cook – Add the cranberries to the pot and let them come to a low boil, then cook, uncovered, until the berries burst and sauce thickens.
 Remember to stir occasionally.

 • Cool and Serve – Stir in additional sweetener to taste, then leave the cranberry sauce to cool.
 See below for easy serving suggestions.